 Note: The deduction for charitable contributions by taxpayers who do not itemize was modified by the Taxpayer Certainty and Disaster Tax Relief Act of 2020.
 For tax year 2021, married couples filing a joint return may deduct up to \$600 (all other filers are limited to \$300).
-This now includes out-of-pocket expenses, such as mileage (14 cents per mile).
+This now includes out-of-pocket expenses in connection with an individual's volunteer service to a qualified charitable organization (such as mileage at14 cents per mile).
 Additionally, the deduction does not reduce adjusted gross income.